 To figure out the property tax rate you must know two things: the tax levy (just explained) and the city’s total assessed value.
 Assessed value is the value of all City of Brookfield properties for tax purposes and is determined by the City Assessor.
 The City’s total assessed value of real and personal property as of January 1, 2022 (assessment date for tax purposes) was approximately $7.635 billion.

 Tax Levy / Assessed Value = Property Tax Rate

 Tax rates are reported per $1,000 of assessed property value; therefore, the local city tax rate for December 2022 tax bills (used to fund 2023 budgets) was $5.71.

 To calculate the City of Brookfield portion of your tax bill, a tax rate of $5.71 means that for every $1,000 of property you own you are taxed $5.71 for city government services.
 For example, a Brookfield resident who owns a home assessed at $365,000 paid approximately $2,084 on the December 2022 tax bill (365 x 5.71 = 2,084) for City of Brookfield services such as trash collection, public safety, and parks.
 This amount does not include costs to educate the community’s children or provide judicial and human services.
 Those services are paid from the Elmbrook or Waukesha School District and Waukesha County portions of your tax bill.

 Your Tax Bill: The Big Picture

 Your property tax bill adds together the tax levy of five different taxing jurisdictions.
-These "taxing jurisdictions" are the City of Brookfield, Elmbrook or Waukesha Schools, Waukesha County, Waukesha County Technical College, and the State of Wisconsin.
-Click on the following link to see the percentage of your payment going to each taxing jurisdiction, based on December 2015 tax bills, as well as the breakdown of the components of the City tax levy.
+These "taxing jurisdictions" are the City of Brookfield, Elmbrook or Waukesha Schools, Waukesha County and Waukesha County Technical College.
+Click on the following link to see the percentage of your payment going to each taxing jurisdiction, based on December 2022 tax bills, as well as the breakdown of the components of the City tax levy.